melvir86/ase/README.md

 [For instructors & testers - how to run our program]

 # For Phase-Three of project
-# Setting up dependencies for Codio (if you're testing on any of own existing Codio environments that are alreadys set up and working, you can skip this step and move to Starting our application step)
+# Setting up dependencies for Codio (if you're testing on any of own existing Codio environments that are already set up and working, you can skip this step and move to Starting our application step)
 1. pip3.11 install flask
 2. pip3.11 install pipenv
 3. pip3.11 install --upgrade urllib3